Nutrition

 Consider a snowball rolling down a hill.

-Before you’re clear about a habit you want to form, there’s no snow in sight.
-Once you get very clear about the habit you want to form, you’ve got something.
+Before you’re clear on a habit you want to form, there’s no snow in sight.
+Once you get very clear on the habit you want to form, you’ve got something.
 Now you’re a small snowball.

-When you get very clear about why you want to form that habit, you expand and become a bigger snowball.
+When you get very clear on why you want to form that habit, you expand and become a bigger snowball.

 When you take your first baby step, you become an even bigger snowball that’s starting to roll down a hill.
 You’re going somewhere.